enum-class/EventBus/README.md

 ```

 ### Idea
+I have add batch read/write.
+I mean acquire memory in batch and then fill them and send to reduce contention between writer threads.
+But After this change there is not improvment and the reason is current bottle-neck is in single thread consumer side.
-Current bottle neck is in single thread consumer.
-I will try multi-consumer mode
+I will try multi-consumer mode.